Finish Writing Your Book: 3 Big Reasons Holding You Back

 - The Write Structure.
 My new book is written by a writer for writers.
 In it I offer common-sense principles that drive bestselling novels.
 I also offer practical advice on how to use these principles in your own writing, making it an invaluable resource for authors that can help them better understand what makes great story structure, and how to become a better storyteller themself.

-You can learn more about how to apply writing structure by joining one of our programs passionate about helping you commit and finish a book: 100 Day Book or one of our yearly Mastermind groups, One Year to Publish.
+You can learn more about how to apply writing structure by joining one of our programs passionate about helping you commit and finish a book: 100 Day Book or our new course Ready, Plan, Write.

+Want to get three free lessons to jump start your book this summer?
+Check out Ready, Plan, Write here.

 2. You don't have a team.